How do I submit an Intent to Study Abroad form?

 What do I do to get a Home School Approval form signed?

-If you have already completed an Intent to Study Abroad form, have attended a General Information session and have met with Dean Young to discuss your individual plans, then you may leave your form in Laura Paine’s drop off box in the Provost's Office in 110 Milbank.
+If you have already completed an Intent to Study Abroad form, have attended a General Information session and have met with Dean Young to discuss your individual plans, then you may leave your form with Mark Farrell in the Office of International and Intercultural Student Programs in 10 Milbank.
 Dean Young will sign the form that day and you can pick it up the next day.
-The Office of International Programs does not mail approval forms to program providers.
+The office does not mail approval forms to program providers.

 Will I receive credit for courses taken abroad?